torreytooj/conspecmaterials/wp-content/plugins/call-now-button/readme.txt

 == Screenshots ==

-1. What the Call Now Button will look like
+1. The default look of the Call Now Button
+2. The Call Now Button with Text
-2. All the required settings
+3. All the required settings
-3. Advanced Settings: Set your button's color
+4. Advanced Settings: Set your button's color
-4. Advanced Settings: More options
+5. Advanced Settings: More options

 == Changelog ==

+= 0.3.1  =
+* Small bug fix

+= 0.3  =
+* Added the option to add text to your button
+* Added option to either include or exclude certain posts and pages to show the button on (this used to be just exclude)
+* Some small design changes to the button

 = 0.2.1  =
 * Fix for conflict with certain 3rd party plugins